Government brooks no ‘Gunwalker’ competition

 Is it any wonder we see the Justice Department digging in its heels to obstruct Congressional investigations?
 Is it any wonder we see supporters of the administration in the legislature do everything in their power to redirect the focus to one of more “gun control”?
 Is it any wonder that other agencies and departments want to keep scrutiny of their involvement at bay?
 Is it any wonder the Fourth Estate Fifth Columnists are marshalling their resources to attack the investigators?

 We’re dealing with desperate people who are capable of…well, “Project Gunwalker.”
-We’re dealing with people who equate collateral human deaths with broken eggs
+We’re dealing with people who equate collateral human deaths with broken eggs.

 Two more Congressional hearings are planned before year-end.
 Fine and good—and the witness lists should tell us much.
 But it’s also past time for a truly independent prosecutor, and not to rely on an Office of Inspector General that showed deliberate indifference to the whistleblowers—that alone should make those OIG decision-makers investigation subjects.